OpcodePete/i3/README.md

 ## My i3
 My primary driver is **Arch Linux** with **i3** on my desktop.

-i3 is the only desktop (wm) that does not get in the way.
-Using other tiling window mangers was not intuitive for me, but using i3, well... it just clicked!
+Having used Microsoft Windows, Gnome, and KDE Plasma for years, i3 is the only desktop that does not get in the way.
+Moreover using i3, well... it just clicked!

 My **i3** setup uses a Nordic theme, with a clean and minimalistic look and feel.